West Coast Laboratory and Field Research

 East Coast Field Research

-Since starting my position at Bates College, I have worked with students in two courses to establish permanent intertidal transects at three sites around the Gulf of Maine in collaboration with the Northeastern Coastal Stations Alliance (NeCSA).
+While at Bates College, I have worked with students in two courses to establish permanent intertidal transects at three sites around the Gulf of Maine in collaboration with the Northeastern Coastal Stations Alliance (NeCSA).
 These three sites are located on the Phippsburg and Harpswell Peninsulas and vary in substrate, wave exposure, and level of human impact.
 This work is especially timely because the Gulf of Maine is currently changing rapidly in terms of temperature, pH, and salinity.

 In the future, we hope to combine our data with data from NeCSA partners to help provide a broader view of how intertidal regions around the Gulf of Maine are changing.